Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

-But, the role that Graduated Driving Licences could play in preventing death among young people on the road simply cannot be ignored for much longer.
+The role that Graduated Driving Licences could play in preventing death among young people on the road cannot be ignored for much longer.

 So, while COVID-19 may have put the brakes on the campaign for Graduated Driving Licences, for now, expect to see some significant changes coming in the next few years.

 How far these restrictions will go remains to be seen.
 But don’t worry, Young Car Driver will be with you every step of the way.